 With the varied development phases, the overall size of the municipality and the different housing types, areas within Wollongong City have developed different roles within the housing market.
 The areas around the City and Wollongong University such as Wollongong, West Wollongong, North Wollongong, Gwynneville, Fairy Meadow and East Corrimal tend to attract young adults in their late teens and early twenties, attracted to the services and facilities of the CBD or seeking accommodation opportunities close to the University.
 Northern coastal areas and foothill areas tend to attract young or established families.
 Areas such as Horsley have been developed for residential purposes in more recent years and are attractive to couples and families seeking new housing opportunities.
 There are a number of areas in Wollongong City that attract retirees or older persons due to the high percentage of housing stock as retirement villages or aged care.
 These areas include Corrimal, Dapto-Penrose-Brownsville, Farmborough Heights, Kanahooka, Towradgi, Unanderra-Kembla Heights and Windang-Primbee.
 These variations in role and function mean that population outcomes differ significantly across the City.

 Population and household outcomes also differ depending on the availability of future residential supply.
-The major source of greenfield supply is in the West Dapto Release Area (Horsley, Kembla Heights, Avondale - Cleveland, Dombarton - Wongawilli - Huntley and Marshall Mount - Haywards Bay - Yallah), which is assumed to grow strongly from 2013 onwards.
+The major source of greenfield supply is in the West Dapto Release Area (Horsley, Kembla Heights, Avondale - Cleveland, Dombarton - Wongawilli - Huntley and Marshall Mount - Haywards Bay - Yallah), which started developing in 2013.
 Continued demand for apartment living in and around the CBD will cater for the growth of smaller households, particularly students and young adults.
 Within the established suburban areas, there are a number of strategic development sites, most notably at Bulli, Thirroul, Figtree and Fairy Meadows, that will influence growth in the short to medium term.
-Overall, the City is forecast to reach a population of almost 254,000 at 2036.
+Overall, the City is forecast to reach a population of 254,800 at 2036.